zkcr0000/kaizheng-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 My name is Kai Zheng, and I'm a phisics PhD student working on particle experiment at University of Illinois Urbana-Champaign.
 I am working for the ATLAS collaboration of [Large Hadron Collider](https://home.cern/science/accelerators/large-hadron-collider) at Switzerland, CERN.
 My research focus on analysing data for new physics, applying machine learning/deep learning in particle experiment and developing software using c++.
+I have done an internship last summer in TikTok AI lab working as Deep learning researcher on Quantum Chemistry.

 I have solid background in physics and mathematics.
 I have also fulfilled the course requirements for a master degree in Statistics.
 I have taken various CS courses including data structure, computer vision, parallel programming, computer graphics, etc.